Stescyu/100-days-of-code/log.md

 ### Day 9: May 19, 2017

-**Today's Progress**: Completed Wikipedia Search Engine.
+**Today's Progress:** Completed Wikipedia Search Engine.
 Got all parts to work, more reading for rest of the day.

 **Thoughts:** Read more code and books to get better and need to be 100% at understanding each concept.

+**Link(s) to work:** http://codepen.io/Stescyu/pen/jmvaPP

+### Day 10: May 20, 2017

+**Today's Progress:** Started Twitch.tv API streamer status indicator project.
+Focus on documentation to know which part to link for end point.
+Short session today

+**Thoughts:** Read and practice more will give me a faster pace.

+**Link(s) to work:**

+### Day 11: May 21, 2017

+**Today's Progress:** Worked a bit on the design on the webpage, design is still a little slow, and I am too indecisive with design

+**Thoughts:** Need to read more and get more exposure to design.

 **Link(s) to work:**